Overview

 Regular exercise is an important part of a treatment plan.
 Activities such as a daily walk can help improve mood and maintain the health of joints, muscles and the heart.
 Exercise also promotes restful sleep and prevents constipation.
 It's beneficial for care partners, too.

-People with Alzheimer's who have trouble walking may still be able to use a stationary bike, stretch with elastic bands or participate in chair exercises.
-You may find exercise programs geared to older adults on TV, the internet or DVDs.
+People with Alzheimer's who have trouble walking may still be able to use a stationary bike, stretch with elastic bands or do chair exercises.
+You might find exercise programs for older adults at community centers or on TV, the internet or DVDs.

 Nutrition